microsoft/FarmBeats-UniversityCommunity/community-members/University of Toronto/AgroHack_Uno_WiFi_Rev2/readme.md

 ## Wiring

 I am using the DHT 11 sensor for humidity and temperature and a generic soil moisture sensor.
+I currently do *not* have a pressure sensor, so the program generates random values for pressure instead.
+Feel free to add a pressure sensor tho :).
 ![circuit diagram](https://github.com/Gostas/AgroHack_Uno_WiFi_Rev2/blob/master/assets/AgroHack_circuit.png?raw=true)

 ## Configuration